singulritarian7/Plotly/README.md

 You can see the interactive 3D scatter plot loading the dataset "trees" , see index R.md file and index htlm to see the code.

-## I have added aditional examples:
+## I have added additional examples:

 You can see the Time series Chart and Heat Maps here;